 Wild Bill Ranniger

-is the heart of the kitchen at Duke’s and makes food ideas come to life.
+is the heart of the kitchen at Duke’s Seafood and makes food ideas come to life.
 Wild Bill has been part of Duke’s team for 22 years, adding his spicy and wild style to everything he creates.
 Bill’s boundless creativity gives our company its saucy personality.
 Watch for Bill’s take on cooking and preparing seafood and other dishes on this blog, and don’t forget to watch his YouTube videos that really show how it’s done.
 Wild Bill is the corporate executive chef, but everyone calls him “The Food Dude.”

 Amy (Moscrip) Waeschle